Skip to content

 Certification gap

-If your customer requires parts from an ISO 13485 or AS9100D certified facility, and your shop is not certified, outsource.
+If your customer requires parts from an ISO 13485 certified facility, and your shop is not certified, outsource.
 Achieving certification takes 6–18 months and $20K–$80K in consulting, documentation, and audit fees.
 It is a strategic investment, not a quick fix.

 Pro Tip